Questions to Discuss with a Prospective Psychedelic Facilitator

 • Have you ever begun, or tried to begin, a sexual relationship with a client after you facilitated a psychedelic experience for them?
 Have you ever had sexual contact with a client?
 (By “ever,” I mean ever — whether days, months, or years later.)

-Rationale for asking these questions and answers that may raise red flags: It is never appropriate for a facilitator to have a sexual relationship with a client, no matter how long after the psychedelic experience, even if the client initiated the experience.
+It is never appropriate for a facilitator to have a sexual relationship with a client, no matter how long after the experience, even if initiated by the client before, during or after psychedelic facilitation.

 Training and Being Trauma-Informed:

 • How long have you been a facilitator?
 How many psychedelic experiences have you facilitated?
+Have you undergone a facilitator training program?
 Can you tell me about your training and coursework to become a psychedelic facilitator?
 Where and with whom have you studied?
-Have you had training about facilitating in a trauma-informed way?
+Have you had formal training about facilitating in a trauma-informed way?
 What does being trauma-informed mean to you?
 Are you currently supervised or being mentored?
 By whom?
+Are you involved in any community mental health organizations or groups for psychedelics users?

-Rationale for asking these questions and answers that may raise red flags: As in other professions, more experience can — but does not always — mean more skill and more wisdom.
-It is certainly worth having an understanding of the person’s background and training process.
+As in other professions, more experience can — but does not always — mean more skill and more wisdom.
+It is certainly worth having an understanding of the person's background and training process.
+Some state bodies such as the Oregon Health Authority are beginning to license psychedelic services providers.
+Other organizations such as the Multidisciplinary Association for Psychedelic Studies (MAPS), now known as Lykos Therapeutics, have offered certifications in MDMA-assisted psychotherapy.
 Also, psychedelics often cause unresolved trauma to come to the surface of your consciousness.
 It is therefore imperative that your facilitator be trauma-informed.
-Even if they aren’t clinicians, they should have done some type of trauma-informed training.
+Even if they aren't clinicians, they should have done some type of trauma-informed training.

 • [If you, as the voyager, identify as a person of color and/or LGBTQIA+, consider asking the following questions.]
-What if any training have you received to understand the types of traumas that people with identities similar to mine have experienced?
+What if any training have you received to understand the types of traumas that people with identities similar to mine have experienced, be they people of color, LGBTQIA+, or any other background?
 How much experience do you have supporting people with identities like mine?
 What kind of feedback did you receive from those clients?

-Rationale for asking these questions and answers that may raise red flags: If you are a person of color and/or you identify as LGBTQIA+, your facilitator should have substantial training and experience supporting people with similar identities and working with the types of traumas that people with those identities often experience.
+If you are a person of color and/or you identify as LGBTQIA+, your facilitator should have substantial training and experience within the psychedelic ecosystem supporting people with similar identities and working with the types of traumas that people with those identities often experience.
 Regardless, you may feel more comfortable working with a facilitator who shares aspects of your identity.

 Plans for adverse events: